swicg/activitypub-trust-and-safety/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or proposal for this taskforce to consider
-title: ''
+title: 'Idea: '
 labels: ''
 assignees: ''